KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-3 README.md

 $riscv64-unknown-elf-objdump -d sum1ton.o | less
 /main
 <img width="644" alt="m6" src="https://github.com/KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/assets/167600409/400eed94-7b17-4bdf-949c-b0b2d4ad675e">
 The address of the main section is 10184 and its byte addressing.
+Every next instruction address can be found by adding 4 bytes to the current address.
 **--calculation of Number of instrustions**
 *Number of instrustions = (memory addresses of the start of the next instruction block - memory addresses of the start of the current
                            instruction block)/4*